instantOS/instantos.github.io/docs/index.md

-# Welcome to instantOS
+# Get Started

+Welcome to instantOS!
 You can learn how to use instantOS by adding one feature at a time to your workflow.
 Each feature lists what you need to know to understand it and links to documentation pages where you can learn those things.